 About 6 months ago, I was working with a really nice guy who had lost his job at NASA.
-He contacted me because he wanted franchise advice.
+(I have worked with more than one current or former NASA employee) He contacted me because he wanted franchise advice.
 (He had read an article that I had written on another website, and he told me that he liked my style.)

 Whenever someone contacts me about my franchise advisory services, I send an email back confirming that I received their request for information, and ask them for a couple of good days and times for me to follow up via phone.